Welcome to Dragonfly Class!

 Please find below the link to our Curriculum Overview:

-This term we will be reading the book ‘The Firework – Maker’s Daughter’ by Philip Pullman, which tells the story of an ambitious young girl who embarks on a perilous-yet-magical journey to become a firework maker in Asia.
-We will be writing diary entries, letters, recounts and fictional narratives linked to the story.
+This term we will be reading the book ‘The Boy at the Back of the Class’ by Onjali Q. Raúf, which tells the story of a young refugee from Syria named Ahmet.
+The story is a beautiful account of friendship and hope, and highlights the importance of kindness.
+We will be writing letters, information texts, and fictional narratives linked to the story.

 A World of Difference

 Dragonfly class were very creative last term and enjoyed designing and making their own sea creatures using recycled plastic.
 We also worked as a team to create a giant octopus made entirely out of our own plastic waste!
 Please see the photos below.

 This week the children explored how sound travels, and made their own model telephones using plastic cups and string!